-- 1. Click Power in the Settings charm, and then click Shut down and ensure that the Power indicator is off - 2.
+- Click Start -> Power, and then select Shut down and ensure that the Power indicator is off - 2.
 Remove the AC adaptor and all cables and peripherals connected to the computer. - 3.
 Locate the SIM card slot.

-4. To pop the SIM card tray partially open, insert a slender object (about 10mm, diameter 0.8mm), such as a straightened paper clip, into the eject hole.
+4. To pop the SIM card tray partially open, insert a slender object (about 10mm), such as a straightened paper clip, into the eject hole.
 Gently pull to open the SIM card tray.